treste91/JoomFuse/docs/procedures/register_user.rst

       1 [label="Call to: 'IFSFactory::ParseHttpPost'." shape=rectangle]
       2 [label="Trigger event: 'onIFSHttpPostStart'." shape=rectangle]
       3 [label="Call to: 'IFSApi::getContactByIFSId'." shape=rectangle]
-      4 [label="Is there a user associated with the current IFSId?" shape=polygon] 5 [label="Yes." shape=oval]
+      4 [label="Is there a user associated with the current IFSId?" shape=invhouse] 5 [label="Yes." shape=oval]
       6 [label="No." shape=oval]
-      7 [label="Is there a user associated with the contact's email,  first name and last name?" shape=plain] 8 [label="Yes." shape=oval]
+      7 [label="Is there a user associated with the contact's email, first name and last name?" shape=invhouse] 8 [label="Yes." shape=oval]
-      9 [label="Does the user exist?" shape=plain]
+      9 [label="Does the user exist?" shape=invhouse]
       10 [label="No." shape=oval]

       1 -> 2